 Does democracy affect the delivery of essential basic services?
-If yes, who benefits, and which elements of democracy trigger changes in implemented policies enfranchisement, the liberalization of political organization, or both?
-Several studies find that democracies are better at providing public services than autocratic regimes (e.g., Bueno de Mesquita et al. 2003; Lake and Baum 2001; Min 2015).
-Franchise extension can shift the median voter in a way that affects the size of government and redistribution toward the poor (e.g., Aidt and Eterovic 2011; Aidt and Jensen 2013; Boix 2003; Husted and Kenny 1997; Meltzer and Richard 1981) and the delivery of services benefiting the newly enfranchised (Aidt and Dallal 2008; Fujiwara 2013; Miller 2008; Vernby 2013).
+If yes, who benefits, and which elements of democracy trigger changes in implemented policies - enfranchisement, the liberalization of political organization, or both?
+Several studies find that democracies are better at providing public services than autocratic regimes (e.g., Lake and Baum 2001, Bueno de Mesquita et al. 2003, Min 2015).
+Franchise extension can shift the median voter in a way that affects the size of government and redistribution towards the poor (e.g., Meltzer and Richard 1981, Husted and Kenny 1997, Boix 2003, Aidt and Eterovic 2011, Aidt and Jensen 2013) and the delivery of services benefiting the newly enfranchised (Aidt and Dallal 2008, Miller 2008, Fujiwara 2013, Vernby 2013).

 However, it is difficult to quantify the direct effect of democratization on the lives of the poor.
-Cross-country comparisons may suffer from omitted variable bias, reverse causality, and sample selection bias (Hollyer, Rosendorf, and
+Cross-country comparisons may suffer from omitted variable bias, reverse causality, and sample selection bias (Ross 2006, Hollyer et al. 2011).

-Vreeland 2011; Ross 2006).
 Reliance on cross-national data of uneven quality gives rise to concerns about measurement error.
 Other studies examine the impact of democracy on resource allocation rather than services delivered (Stasavage 2005).
-Yet, especially in poor countries, funds are often not spent as intended (Reinikka and Svensson 2004; Stasavage and Moyo 2000).
+Yet, especially in poor countries, funds are often not spent as intended (Stasavage and Moyo 2000, Reinikka and Svensson 2004).
 An additional challenge is that the process of democratization typically entails a bundle of different changes, including franchise extension as well as the lifting of barriers to political activity and organization.
 Yet, empirical work based on standard indices of democracy (Munck and Verkuilen 2002) leaves unresolved what precisely it is about democracy that accounts for the effect of interest.
 Tackling such "compound treatment" problems requires separating the effects of franchise extension and political parties on service delivery.